 Interested in getting your child or teen started in one of the After-School Intensive Outpatient Programs?

-No current psychiatrist or therapist/psychologist for your child/teen: The first step to admission is to call 952.826.8475 to schedule a Needs Assessment at any one of our locations.
+No current psychiatrist or therapist/psychologist for your child/teen: The first step to admission is to call 952.826.8475 for a no cost, 20 minute, Mental Health Screening via phone.

 If your child/teen is currently working with a psychiatrist or therapist/psychologist: The first step is to speak with that psychiatrist, therapist or psychologist about these programs to confirm their agreement that these programs would be helpful for your child/teen.
 The second step is for your psychiatrist or therapist/psychologist to call 952.826.8424 to speak with one of our Direct Admissions Coordinators.
 Alternatively, they may fax their recommendation for your child/teen to participate in this program to 763.315.6677 or 763.315.4436.